Updated: Oct 22, 2022

-Manke, his student cap on his head, on his way to Heder, looked into the stable watching how Scholem struggled, pulling the animal this way and that, trying to back him up between the traces, but neighing and tossing his big, brown head, it made problems.
+Manke, his student cap on his head, looked into the stable, as he did each morning on his way to Heder, to greet his friend Ferdi, the old brown gelding.
+Scholem was struggling, pulling the animal this way and that, trying to back him up between the traces, but neighing and tossing his big head, it made problems.

-Manke walked quickly and firmly and taking hold of the bridle, spoke quietly, stroked his nose.
+Manke walked quickly and firmly, took hold of the bridle, whispered some words in the animal’s ear and stroked his nose.
 The horse calmed down and moved obediently into position to be harnessed for the ride to market.

-Manke kept his thoughts to himself, a beautiful boy, brown, alert eyes, sharp as needles, taking in everything around him, pitch black hair, slightly built, medium height.
+Manke kept his thoughts to himself, a beautiful boy, grey alert eyes, sharp as needles, taking in everything around him, pitch black hair, slightly built, medium height.
 He was known to be quiet and thoughtful.
 He could make complicated calculations in his head.
 Everyone considered him a genius.
-At the age of 12 he could explain a page of Gemara, the most highly regarded form of culture among the Jews of Lithuania.
+At the age of 12 he could explain a page of Gemara, a feat highly regarded among the Jews of Lithuania, the land of the Vilna Gaon, the greatest sage since the days of Maimonides..

 Scholem was proud to be working so that his younger brother could be a scholar.
 The whole family insisted he devote himself to study.